2011 Samoan general election: Conduct

 The TSP accused the HRPP of engaging in the practice of vote buying and treating, especially on the day before the election.
 The prime minister dismissed these allegations and claimed that it was Samoan tradition.
 He also said that gift-giving was no different to politicians in other nations financing their campaigns.

 A total of 300 police officers were present to safeguard the electoral process.
 In the lead-up to the election, the Samoan police force conducted regular safety briefings, despite the lack of imminent threats.
 Campaigning ceased at midnight on 3 March; on election day, polling stations closed at 3 pm local time, although other stations, including special polling booths, remained open past that time.
 Individuals who had not voted but had been waiting in line at stations that closed at 3 pm were allowed to cast their ballots.
 There were no reports of violence, and a liquor ban was in place during the election.
-The Pacific Islands Forum, which sent a delegation to observe the electoral process, declared the election free, fair and peaceful.
+The Pacific Islands Forum, which sent a delegation to observe the electoral process, declared the election to have been conducted in a free, fair and peaceful manner.

 Results

 Final results showed the HRPP retained its majority, winning 29 seats, while the TSP secured 13 and independents won seven.
 Around 90% of registered voters participated in the election.
 Three cabinet ministers, such as justice minister Unasa Mesi Galo, lost re-election.
 Only two female candidates, including Fiamē Naomi Mataʻafa, were elected.
-Two candidates were elected unopposed.
+Two candidates were elected unopposed, one of whom was the prime minister.